Melvin555/BCI-RobotControl/README.md

 </p>

 <p align="justify">
-    The figure above shows the picture of EEG, where theelectrode will be placed on FP1 of Brodmann Atlas.
+    The figure above shows the picture of EEG, where the electrode will be placed on FP1 of Brodmann Atlas.
 After capturing the signal, it is then processed by eSense algorithm, an algorithm that has been embedded within the NeuroSky Mindwave.
 It can be accessed in MATLAB by applying the library Thinkgear.dll to get attention, meditation, and eye blink value
 </p>